 - Implications for modern humans of biological and cultural evolution

 Since 2009, the Department hosts an annual Clifford Geertz Commemorative Lecture.
 Philippe Descola, Chair of the Anthropology of Nature at the Collège de France, gave the Inaugural Lecture in 2009; Dame Marilyn Strathern, Emerita William Wyse, Professor of Social Anthropology at Cambridge University, gave the second lecture in 2010; Paul Willis, Professor of Sociology at Princeton gave the third lecture in 2011.
 Michael D. Jackson, Distinguished Visiting Professor of World Religions at Harvard Divinity School, delivered the fourth lecture in 2012.
+Tania Murray Li of the University of Toronto delivered the fifth lecture in 2013.
 We also maintain an ongoing colloquium and intra-departmental works-in-progress series.